Ségolène Royal: Personal life

 From the late 1970s, Royal was the partner of François Hollande, later to become President of France, whom she met at ENA.
 The couple had four children.
 They were neither married (considering it too "bourgeois") nor bound by a PACS (pacte civil de solidarité, which provides for a civil union between two adults, regardless of gender), contrary to rumours.
 A news agency leaked news of their separation in June 2007, on the eve of the legislative election.
 According to the Guardian, she had asked Hollande "to move out of the house" and pursue his new love interest "which has been detailed in books and newspapers" – a reference to a much-discussed chapter by journalists explaining how Hollande was having a long-term affair with a journalist.

 Royal's eldest son, Thomas Hollande, served as an adviser to her during her presidential candidacy, working on a website designed to appeal to young voters.
 Her brother Antoine named their brother Gérard Royal as the agent who placed the bomb that sank the Greenpeace ship Rainbow Warrior.
-But other sources claim that this statement is exaggerated and that Gérard was part of the logistics team.
+Others argued that this statement is exaggerated and that Gérard was part of the logistics team.
 Royal's cousin Anne-Christine Royal followed the paternal side of the family and has been a candidate of the far-right Front National party at a local election in Bordeaux.
 Royal was listed as one of the fifty best-dressed over 50 by The Guardian in March 2013.